seqan/flexbar/README.md

         flexbar -r reads [-b barcodes] [-a adapters] [options]

 Refer to the help screen `flexbar -h` or [manual](https://github.com/seqan/flexbar/wiki) for more information.
 Although default parameters of Flexbar are optimized to deliver good results in many scenarios, the adjustment of parameters might improve results, e.g. `--adapter-min-overlap`.
-To run Flexbar tests, make sure `flexbar` is reachable via the path variable and run `flexbar_validate.sh` within the test folder.
+To run tests, make sure `flexbar` is reachable via the path variable and run `flexbar_test.sh` within the test folder.

 #### Examples